 - There is no education fee, medical expenses fee, consumption tax, income tax.

 - The percentage of Islamic practitioners in Brunei is the highest in the world.
 It felt as if almost everyone there are Muslims.

-- The overall personality is close to Japanese.
-There are many kind people in Brunei.
+- The overall personality is very close to the Japanese.
+The people are kind.

-- Left hand traffic system.
-I did not see any motorcycles in Brunei.
+- Right hand traffic system.
+I did not see any motorcycles while I was in Brunei.

 - The country has a population of about 450,000 people, which is similar to Fujisawa City, Kanagawa Prefecture in Japan.
 The area size is about Mie Prefecture.
 As a result, the population density is low, and if feels underpopulated.

 - There are plenty of Western food around in Brunei, and there are many people who are suffering from obesity.
 Most of the adults were overweight.
 The food culture in this part of Asia has been violated by Western food.